In our perpetual quest to ditch plastic, we’ve tried all kinds of unconventional beauty products. If you’re reading this, you can probably relate.

 1- Environmentally Friendly

-Providing shampoo without a plastic container makes the shampoo bar superior in the environmentally savvy category.
+Providing shampoo without a plastic container makes the vegan shampoo bar superior in the environmentally savvy category.
 Considering their smaller size and weight, they also require less energy for transport.

 2 – Longer Lasting

 Despite their compact size, shampoo bars last longer than conventional liquid shampoo.
 Instead of paying for a diluted compound, you can simply use the water from your shower to activate the concentrated form of shampoo in the bar.
-This definitely makes shampoo bars the more cost-effective option.
+This definitely makes vegan shampoo bars the more cost-effective option.

 3 – Portability